Execute LLM-generated code

 : This is where you parse the output of the execution.

-We offer three methods of running the code:
+We offer four backends for running your code:

 CodeExecutor(backend="ray")